Tinkerforge/doc/en/source/Kits/HardwareHacking/SmokeDetector_HardwareSetup.rst

    :align: center
    :target: ../../_images/Kits/hardware_hacking_smoke_detector_open_1200.jpg

-Next we will remove the screws and the other side of the casing.
+Next we will remove the screws of the other side of the casing.

 .. image:: /Images/Kits/hardware_hacking_smoke_detector_inside_350.jpg
    :scale: 100 %